 Together with Winston, the entourage of thirteen rugged adventurers manage to escape the confines of the official facilities where they have hitherto been confined.
 They begin to groove on the liberties of the outdoor experience, while at the same time taking pot shots at the people of Winston’s upper-class birth community.
 Winston comes to be known as a modern day Robin Hood of sorts, thus a threat to the Powers that Be.
 But the Kids, in their zeal, take their antics a bit too far, causing Winston to have to schmooze with the authorities, much to his embarrassment and chagrin.
 As the tactics of the Kids become increasingly violent, the blame is increasingly pointed at Winston.
 In the end, he makes the supreme sacrifice for the sins of his followers.
 In so doing, he typifies Christ.

-The essential purpose of this musical is to depict classism in America in its most sordid form.
-The “class” of people portrayed in Eden in Babylon are not even a legally recognized class.
-They are unprotected, unrecognized, and practically abandoned.
+The essential purpose of this musical is to depict Classism in America in its most sordid form.
+The “class” of people portrayed in Eden in Babylon is not even a legally recognized class.
+These people are unprotected, unrecognized, and practically abandoned.
 They are the lepers of today’s society.
-We care about women’s rights and gay rights and issues relevant to age, race, and culture.
-But how much do we really care about the estimated one-tenth of the U.S. population who are forced to sleep outdoors and endure all the indignities that such an awful set of circumstances entails?
+We care about women’s rights and gay rights and issues relevant to age, race, and culture — and we should.
+But how much do we care about the estimated one-tenth of the U.S. population who are forced to sleep outdoors and endure all the indignities that such an awful set of circumstances entails?
+How much do we care about the rights of people who can’t even expect to get a good night’s sleep without being awakened by an officer of the law who wants to run their “criminal record” before telling them they have to “move on?”
+Many people care about animal rights.
+Others care about the rights of children still in the womb.
+But how much do we care about the rights of the homeless?
 How much do we really care about the Homeless People of the United States of America?

 Eden in Babylon